Swearing-in Ceremony of New Recruits at the Courthouse – photo credit Blackburn News

 - Be of good moral character and habits.
 (A pardon must have been obtained for any criminal convictions.)

-- Hold an Ontario Secondary School Graduation Diploma (Grade 12), or an approved equivalent.
-(Post Secondary education is preferred)
+- Hold an Ontario Secondary School Graduation Diploma (Grade 12) or an approved equivalent and/or a diploma or degree from an accredited College or University.

-- Must possess a current Ontario driver’s license. (maximum six demerit point accumulation)
+- Must possess a current Ontario G class driver’s license. (maximum six demerit point accumulation)

 - Pass the medical, physical, aptitude and visual tests to determine that the candidate is physically and mentally able to perform the duties of police officer, having regard to his or her own safety and the safety of members of the public, including specific requirements as follows: